Social and emotional skills

 - think positively about themselves and how they perceive the world around them.

 Why are social and emotional skills important?

-Social and emotional skills are important because they can:
+Social and emotional skills help children to:

-- Help prevent poor mental health
+- recognise and prevent poor mental health

-- Help children grow into well-rounded and healthy adults
+- grow into well-rounded and healthy adults

-- Improve academic achievement
+- improve academic achievement and interest in learning

-- Improve behaviour in the classroom
+- improve behaviour in the classroom

-- Improve the school culture and climate
+- improve the school culture and climate

-- Improve life chances and life satisfaction.
+- improve life chances and satisfaction.